Dogs with curly tails look incredibly distinctive, but these twisty tails come with some surprising consequences.

-One of the best known and popular dog breeds with a curly tail is the mischievous pug – with their “squished” faces and curly, corkscrew tails.
+One of the best known and popular dog breeds with a curly tail is the mischievous Pug - with their flat faces and curly, corkscrew tails.

 They lived in luxury and even had their own guards assigned to them.

-They became the mascot of the House of Orange in Holland and Queen Victoria was also fond of pugs.
+They became the mascot of the House of Orange in Holland and Queen Victoria was also fond of Pugs.

-Another smooth coated dog breed with a curly tail which hails from China is the adorable, wrinkly Shar Pei.
+Another smooth coated dog breed with a curly tail which hails from China is the wrinkly Shar Pei.